prakash02dec/prakash02dec/README.md

 <h1 align="left">Hi there 👋, Hope you are having a good day!</h1>
 <h4 align="left">I am Software Development Engineer 1 at Razorpay</h4>
 <h4 align=""> I graduated with BTech in Computer Science and Engineering from IIIT Dharwad in 2024 </h4>
-<h4 align=""> Thats a short summary.
-Not gonna tell how many language I worked with before or how many commits.
-Judge me based on project. </h4>
-<h4> <a href="https://github.com/prakash-rzp"> Link to my Razorpay Github Account </a> </h4>

 <!--
 <h3 align="left">Github Trophies:</h3>